Robert E. Kelley: Post-military life

 Kelley served as a director of The Canon Institute in Princeton, New Jersey, and President of the Freedoms Foundation at Valley Forge.
 He founded a defense consulting firm, a sports marketing company, and Wright Stuff Press.
 Kelley also served as senior military advisor to the Air Force's "Gulf War Air Power Survey."

 He served on the Board of the Lacrosse Foundation & Hall of Fame, the Board of Veterans Advantage, the Board of Directors of the Air Force Academy Foundation, and the American-European Community Association.

 He was a member of the Order of Daedalians, a life member of US Lacrosse and US Squash and a member of The Merion Cricket Club.

-In 1984, Kelley was inducted into the National Lacrosse Hall of Fame.
-He was inducted into the Rutgers Athletic Hall of Fame in 1994 and into the Rutgers Hall of Distinguished Alumni in 1999.
+In 1983, Kelley received an honorary Doctor of Science degree from the University of Nevada, Las Vegas.
+In 1984, he was inducted into the National Lacrosse Hall of Fame.
+Kelley was inducted into the Rutgers Athletic Hall of Fame in 1994 and into the Rutgers Hall of Distinguished Alumni in 1999.
 He won the National Squash Championship for his age group in 1999; the Hyder Trophy in 2000 and the Eastern States Veterans Championship in 2001.

-He received an Honorary PhD from the University of Nevada [in..?].
+Kelley died on February 5, 2021.
+He was interred at the United States Air Force Academy Cemetery on June 14, 2021.